D. Glass Associates, Inc.

 Professional Experience

-Director of Regulatory Affairs, Joule Unlimited, Inc., Cambridge, Massachusetts.
+Director of Regulatory Affairs, Joule Unlimited Technologies, Inc., Bedford, Massachusetts.
+2011-2013

-Responsible for all matters of regulatory compliance for the commercial activities of Joule, a company developing genome modified photosynthetic microorganisms for the production of fuels and chemicals from sunlight, waste carbon dioxide and water.
-Responsibilities include complaince with biotechnology regulations, fuel certification regulations, and other biofuel-related government regulations and programs, in the United States and elsewhere in the world.
-Previous Positions
+Responsible for all matters of regulatory compliance for the commercial activities of Joule Unlimited, a company developing genome modified photosynthetic microorganisms for the production of fuels and chemicals from sunlight, carbon dioxide and water.
+Responsibilities include compliance with biotechnology regulations, fuel certification regulations, and other biofuel-related government regulations and programs, in the United States and elsewhere in the world.

-From April 2001 to October 2011, Dr. Glass's activities focused to a greater degree on licensing and technology transfer in the fields of biotechnology, biomedicine and medical devices.
+In addition to Dr. Glass's activities in industrial and environmental biotechnology, during the period from April 2001 to October 2011, a significant portion of his effort was devoted to licensing and technology transfer in the fields of biotechnology, biomedicine and medical devices.
 During this time, Dr. Glass assisted academic institutions with technology transfer and their intellectual property programs, and he advised several small companies on academic relations, strategic patent management, and other matters.
-Clients and assignments during this period include:
+Clients and assignments during this period included:

 McLean HospitalBelmont, Mass.
 (April 2001 to October 2005 as consultant; November 2005 to October 2011 as part-time employee).
 In-house management of technology transfer as a consultant, prior to becoming Senior Associate Director, Technology Transfer in November 2005.